-Brave the 1,600-foot-long zip line and take an exhilarating ride over the island, where you’ll see the Caribbean’s largest freshwater pool, helium balloon Up, Up & Away, Thrill Waterpark with the tallest waterslide in North America, and more.
-Choose between a dry route or zipping through a fountain for an added thrill when you visit the private island destination.
+Brave the 1,600-foot-long zip line and take an exhilarating ride over the private island destination, where you’ll see the Caribbean’s largest freshwater pool, helium balloon Up, Up & Away, Thrill Waterpark with the tallest waterslide in North America, and more.

 Find it in: Perfect Day at CocoCay, The Bahamas